safocl/Mingw64_on_Windows/README.md

 the required components are now installed. you need to run mingw64 or create a shortcut to the desktop.

-you need set the PATH variable in settings environment variables be adding '[path to msys2 install folder]/mingw64' for detect the compiler by other programs.
+You need to set the PATH variable in the environment variable settings by adding '[path to msys2 installation folder]/mingw64' to detecting the compiler by other programs.